 “There is no question in my mind that, if I were to start trading full-time, knowing what I know now, I would either join a proprietary trading firm or would form my own “virtual trading group” by connecting online (and in real time) with a handful of like-minded traders.”

-It's vital to be part of a mastermind group that will add value to your trading career.
+It’s vital to be part of a mastermind group that will add value to your trading career.
 To whom you turn to ask trading questions?
-With that in mind, I encourage you to join a community of traders.
+With that in mind, I encourage you to join a community of traders in our live trading rooms.

 Where there’s a will, there’s a way.
 The only limitation to making money in the stock market as a beginner is the one sets up in your own mind.
 If I can do this, you can too.
 You don’t need anything over the top to start.
 Take our free online trading courses to begin your journey in stock training.